ArchBishop009/ArchBishop009/README.md

 <br/>

-I'm Currently a Computer Science Student at Ahmadu Bello University Specialized in Cloud/Devops Computing and im currently enrolled in the Alx Cloud Engineering Program.
-I am experienced in Cloud Networking, Security and Infrastructure.
+I'm Currently a Computer Science Student at Ahmadu Bello University Specialized in Cloud/Devops Computing and i'm currently enrolled in the Alx Cloud Engineering Program.
+I'm experienced in Cloud Networking, Security and Infrastructure.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on hosting a static website on Amazon s3
+- 🔭 I’m currently working on Hosting/Deploying a Static Website using Amazon S3 and Cloudfront
 - 🌱 I’m currently learning Cloud/Devops Computing
 - 👯 I’m looking to collaborate on deploying a Microservices Web Application using AWS as the cloud provider
 - 🤔 I’m looking for help with infrastructure automation and Architectural Frameworkk